Making your organisation menopause friendly

 As a business owner, you have a responsibility and duty to make reasonable adjustments for all employees who are classified as disabled and protect them from less favourable treatment.
 If you don’t, you risk the situation leading to an employment tribunal claim, as well as potential reputational damage and employee relations issues.

-Aside from the discrimination, business owners may also risk losing valuable talent in their business if they don’t support their menopausal employees.
-As most women will experience menopausal symptoms at some stage, it’s good practice for businesses to do as much as possible to support menopausal employees to retain staff and to become more attractive to valuable talent in the future.
+From a commercial perspective, business owners may also risk losing valuable talent from their business if they don’t support menopausal employees.
+As a high percentage of women will experience menopause symptoms at some stage, it’s good practice for businesses to do as much as possible to support them.

 What can businesses do to become ‘menopause friendly’?

-• Understand your role as a line manager - It’s important that line managers understand that it’s their responsibility to support their employees with health issues.
+• Equip line managers - It’s important that line managers understand that it’s their responsibility to support their employees with health issues.
 Menopause is no exception.
 They will likely be the first point of contact when an employee has a health concern.
 Effective management of team members with menopausal symptoms that are impacting on their work will help you to improve your team’s morale, retain valuable skills and talent and reduce sickness absence.

 • Promote open and honest conversations - Menopause can affect your employees’ confidence, so they will likely find it very daunting talking to someone who has no knowledge/awareness of the subject.
 Whilst it’s a sensitive and personal subject, it’s important that businesses create an open and honest space for employees to discuss their health issues.
 Promote an ‘open door’ policy, where an employee can have private and confidential discussions regarding personal matters.
 And ‘check in’ with employees who you know are suffering from menopause symptoms, especially if they are working remotely, and make sure they feel supported.